rzzzwilson/PythonEtudes/From_CLI_to_GUI/From_CLI_to_GUI.13.rst

 * enter a non-integer string into an Entry widget.

-Not allowing the user to press the "=" button when one or more Entry widgets are empty is easy: we jusst disable the button until both widgets are non-empty.
+Not allowing the user to press the "=" button when one or more Entry widgets are empty is easy: we just disable the button until both widgets are non-empty.
-How we do that are dependant on the particular GUI framework used, but for all of them we must have logic that checks both widgets whenever there is a change in either of them, and set the state of the Button accordingly.
+How we do that is dependant on the particular GUI framework used, but for all of them we must have logic that checks both widgets whenever there is a change in either of them, and set the state of the Button accordingly.
 In this program the `check_valid()` function does all the work.
 We just have to call the